-You've collected your college acceptance letters, made a decision, and are now in the thick of college life—some of the biggest hurdles in your post-high school journey are behind you!
+The college acceptance letters are about to come rolling in.
+Some of the biggest hurdles in your post-high school journey are behind you!
 Of course, there's still one other matter that, if you haven't already addressed it, deserves your full attention.

-Now that you're a full-fledged young adult, it's time to talk about money.
+Now that you're on your way to becoming a full-fledged young adult, it's time to talk about money.
 And the sooner you start, the better off your finances will be.
-With spring semester right around the corner, here's our ultimate college money checklist.
+With decision day coming up fast, and tons to figure out beforehand, here's our ultimate college money checklist.

 This is perhaps the biggest piece of the puzzle.
 After all, you can't effectively manage your money if you don't have a firm grasp on your expenses.

 The first step is to get clear on how much you can reasonably expect to spend on your education from start to finish.
 From where you stand right now, roughly how much will you ultimately have to shell out when all is said and done?

 This means running the numbers and looking beyond tuition.
 This helpful tool from the Consumer Financial Protection Bureau should give you a pretty good idea of what you're up against.
 After plugging in some basic information—like your school’s name, whether you're an in-state or out-of-state student, and if you're living on or off campus—you'll see your total annual costs in black and white.
 This includes tuition and fees, housing, meals, books, supplies, transportation, and other education costs.

 Play around with it, and tweak the numbers to accurately reflect your situation.
 After accounting for all the details, how much will you be on the hook for?